top of page

 Closely Watched Trains by Bohumil Hrabal

-It takes place in 1945, where the townspeople are accustomed to German's flying overheard, and if they get shot down, how quickly they mobilized to strip the wreck for parts.
-Twenty-one year old Milos Hrma works at the train station in the dispatch office, and working the block system switching the trains between the two main tracks.
-There are a few others who work there, including Dispatcher Hubricka and Virginia Svata, about whom bawdy rumours run rampant when she works the night shift.
-Along with the usual mail and passenger trains, there are SS transports moving through the station and Germans officers to deal with.
-Often passenger trains shot to pieces by guns and grenades.
-Departure Station : Krakow.
+In 1945, the townspeople are accustomed to Germans flying overhead, and if they get shot down, they quickly mobilize to strip the wreck for parts.
+Twenty-one-year-old Milos Hrma works at the train station dispatch office, switching the trains between the two main tracks.
+There are a few others who work there, including Dispatcher Hubricka and Virginia Svata, about whom bawdy rumors run rampant when she works the night shift.
+Along with the usual mail and passenger trains (often shot to pieces by guns and grenades), there are SS transports and German officers to deal with.

-One day he meets Masha when they are assigned to paint a railway fence, and they being a friendship.
-Masha is a conductress who often helps load the German's onto hospital trains.
+He meets Masha when they are assigned to paint a railway fence, and they being a friendship.
+Masha is a conductress who helps load the German's onto hospital trains.

-While the war is seen through the train station business, the station itself is full of bawdy stories - strip games, couples on the office couch, and a certain lady passenger who shows Milos extra attention.
+While the war is seen through train business, the station itself is full of ribald stories - strip games, couples on the couch, and a certain lady passenger who shows Milos extra attention.
 On the night of a terrible air-raid on Dresden, Hubricka tells Milos of a twenty-eight car ammunition train coming through the station.
 Milos agrees to help in the plan of derailing or stopping the cargo, bringing about a personal and human ending.

 Closely Watched Trains was made into a popular film, winning the Best Foreign Picture Award at the 1967 Oscars.
 Two of Hrabal's other novels are I Served The King Of England and Too Loud A Solitude.